limulus/limulus-dot-net/www/feed/the-rebound/index.md

 will inevitably come later.
 But working on this article and working through some of the remaining technical challenges has helped alleviate some of my election-outcome despair.
 I am back to feeling like there is some hope.
-A lot of that hope is coming from the potential the web has to make a rebound after something of a capitalism-induced ice-age.
+A lot of that hope is coming from the potential the web has to make a rebound after a capitalism-induced ice-age.

 [web feeds]: https://aboutfeeds.com/
 [a substack]: https://www.anildash.com/2024/11/19/dont-call-it-a-substack/